Reviews Osprey Aircraft of the Aces 13

 Japanese Army Air Force Aces 1937-45

-This is a facinating book that deals with a very obscure subject, aces of the JAAF.
-Very little is written on the subject of Japanes pilots, the little that is usually focuses on their Naval aviators.
+Author Henry Sakaida is also the author of Imperial Japanese Naval Aces, in this same aces series.
+Very little is written in english on the subject of Japanese Army Air Force (JAAF) specifically.
 This book presents us with what are in most cases an entirely new set of aces to admire for thier skill and bravery.

 The Army Airforce operated entirely independent of the Naval Aviation.
 The segregation of the two services meant they rarely collaborated on strategic aims.
 As with the Navy, the Army Air Force achieved excellent results early in the war, but as the months dragged on, found itself flying a difficult battle against more numberous enemy pilots and planes.